keiserlab/trans-channel-paper/README.md

 numpy 1.16.4 <br />
 sklearn 0.21.2 <br />

+## Installation Instructions:
+We've included an example conda environment in this repository called transchtranschannel_conda_env.yml.
+To install the necessary packages, simply install conda first (https://conda.io/projects/conda/en/latest/user-guide/install/index.html), and then
+'conda env create -f transchannel_env.yml -n transchannel_env' to create a new conda environment from the .yml file.
+Install time should take just a few minutes.

-## Hardware Requirements:
+## Hardware and Software Specifications:
-All deep learning models were trained using Nvidia Geforce GTX 1080 GPUs
+All deep learning models were trained using Nvidia Geforce GTX 1080 GPUs with a 64 CPU machine.
+We used a CentOS Linux operating system (version 7).

 ## Content: